nickolasburr/sbctl/README.md

 # sbctl

-`sbctl` is a serial bus controller for macOS.
+`sbctl` is a macOS serial bus controller.

 ## Installation